This article demonstrates how to create area weights for two sets of polygons.

 #> # diff <dbl>

-The following example illustrates the nuances between normalized and non-normalized area weights and shows more specifically how area weight intersection calculations can be accomplished.
+The following example illustrates the nuances between normalized and non-normalized area weights and shows more specifically how area weight intersection calculations can be accomplished for both intensive variables, like total population, and extensive variables, like average precipitation depth.

 The set of polygons are a contrived but useful for the sake of demonstration.